The Sympathizer: Critical response

 The New York Times Book Review praised the novel for its place in the broader Vietnam War literature, and for its treatment of dualities in a way that "compares favorably with masters like Conrad, Greene and le Carré".
 Writing for The Washington Post, Ron Charles called the novel "surely a new classic of war fiction" which is "startlingly insightful and perilously candid".
 For Charles, it is less the particulars of the thematic explosion of the response to the Vietnam war that makes the novel relevant, but rather how "Nguyen plumbs the loneliness of human life, the costs of fraternity and the tragic limits of our sympathy".
 Randy Boyagoda, writing for The Guardian, describes it as a "bold, artful and globally minded reimagining of the Vietnam war and its interwoven private and public legacies".
-Many critics said the book offered a new perspective on the Vietnam War, one that is in contrast to the one provided by Hollywood filmmakers.

-The main critique from reviewers is, at times, the overwritten description in the novel.
-Though generally supportive of the novel, Boyagoda describes this overwriting: "the Captain's grandstanding against east/west stereotypes and against the putative ills of the US and Catholicism clogs his monologue because it does little more than advance an equally hackneyed set of complaints and rebuttals.
-Nguyen's own academic background also seeps in, inspiring didactic language."
+One of the critiques from reviewers is, at times, the overwritten description in the novel.
+Though generally supportive of the novel, Boyagoda criticizes it for being explicit and heavy-handed, and argues that the Captain's speeches against east/west stereotypes, the US, and Catholicism become repetitive and rely on familiar clichés rather than fresh insight.
+He also suggests that the author's academic background makes part of the narration feel more like a lecture.

+Several commentators said the book offered a new perspective on the Vietnam War, one that differs from the one provided by Hollywood filmmakers.
+In contrast, historian Peter Zinoman indicates that the novel closely and repeatedly aligns with the views of the 'orthodox' historiographical school, that is, a portrayal of the Republic of Vietnam as allegiance to foreign influence, corruption, military violence against civilians, the demeaning of Vietnamese women, and its depiction of sexual violence, as in many Hollywood Vietnam films; all of these notions have been challenged by recent scholarship.